cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Mindustry Logic doesn't provide a specialized mechanism for creating arrays out of internal variables.
 However, it is possible to create a reasonably efficient implementation of random access arrays using _jump tables_.
 Since obtaining an element of such arrays involves manipulating the `@counter` variable, these arrays are also called _@counter arrays_.
 Individual elements of such arrays are stored in processor variables (one variable per array element), and therefore can hold non-numerical values as well, such as unit or block references, items, liquids, strings and so on.

 Accessing individual elements of internal arrays is slower than accessing elements of external arrays, and consumes additional instruction space for jump tables.
-However, when Mindcode is able to resolve the index during compilation, the variable corresponding to the element is accessed directly, providing performance which can be even better than that of external arrays.
+However, when Mindcode is able to resolve the index during compilation to a numeric value, the variable corresponding to the element is accessed directly, providing performance which can be even better than that of external arrays.
 When Mindcode is able to resolve all index-based array accesses (e.g. when unrolling all loops in the program), the jump tables might be eliminated entirely, keeping only the individual element variables in the resulting code.

 ## Remote arrays